 We are aware that many of our candidates across the world are living through challenging circumstances caused by Covid-19.
 Trinity is committed to ensuring that all candidates have the opportunity to continue with their learning and progression, so we have created the ‘Covid-19 Special Arrangements’ policy for the Digital Grades and Diplomas.

 While social distancing measures and other local restrictions are in place it may be difficult for candidates to perform with their accompanist or duet partner, for a variety of reasons including:

-A range of alternative arrangements is in place for candidates who cannot access live or pre-recorded accompaniment at the time of their recording.
+A range of alternative arrangements is in place for candidates who cannot access live accompaniment at the time of their recording.
 For full details, please download the Special Arrangements document.

 Alternative arrangements are also in place for candidates who do not have access to an acoustic instrument, for one of the following reasons: